-We talked about Connectify, a software which uses available Hotspot Enabler Tools to create a Windows 7 hotspot.
+We talked about Connectify, a software that uses available Hotspot Enabler Tools to create a Windows 7 hotspot.
 If you do not want to use the software, you can use the command-line technique to create a Wifi hotspot.
 Long Zheng came with an update which explains how it works:

 After downloading and installing the drivers, assuming your WiFi chipset supports the functionality (which I can verify the 5300 can but 3945 cannot), a new “Wireless Network Connection” with the adapter name “Microsoft Virtual WiFi Miniport” will automatically appear in your network connections.